taddeseanb/kenya-hub/docs/user/index.md

 ![LSC hub homepage](./img/homeRwanda.PNG)

 **Exercise 1:** Explore the homepage of the LSC hub.
-Click on the links, and explore which info is in there.
+Click on the links and explore which info is in there.